-Knowing even half of these fifty useful phrases will improve your English and help you communicate more effectively.
+Being able to use only ten of these fifty phrases can improve your English by helping you communicate more effectively.

 This post will give you fifty phrases that you can use when participating in a discussion in English.
 These phrases can be used when discussing both light and more serious topics.

 These fifty useful phrases are divided into nine categories based on their function.
 To skip directly to one of the categories, click on the link, and it will take you to that section.

 The categories include useful phrases for:

 - When you need more time to think